zig-jeff/Supphiros/README.md

 some turret and Units from Sapphirium by Snake.

-some blocks and Units from many other MOD.
+some blocks and Units from many other MODs.

 edit Code, draw sprites and add ideas by zig-jeff.